dcdpr/did-btcr2/chapters/Index.md

 Any on-chain Beacon Signal that cannot be processed renders the related DID invalid.
-For this reason, all DID controllers SHOULD ensure the ::Beacon Addresses:: they include in their DID document require their cryptographic approval so spend ::UTXO:: controlled by the address, so that only approved Signals can be posted to Bitcoin.
+For this reason, all DID controllers SHOULD ensure the ::Beacon Addresses:: they include in their DID document require appropriate approval to spend ::UTXOs:: controlled by the address, so that only approved Signals can be posted to Bitcoin.
 For resilience, BTCR2 DIDs can specify any number of Beacons and SHOULD include at least one ::Singleton Beacon::
 as a fallback in case all ::Aggregate Beacons:: fail.